Gov. Wolf officially orders the closure of ‘non-life sustaining businesses’ statewide

 HARRISBURG, Pa.
-(WHTM) — Governor Tom Wolf is no longer just recommending ‘nonessential businesses’ to close, he’s telling them to.
+(WHTM) — Gov. Tom Wolf is no longer just recommending ‘nonessential businesses’ to close, he’s telling them to.

 This is to slow the spread of COVID-19, the release said.